LeeKeyu/sarl_star/README.md

 Note that we also add the implementation of map-based safe action space to the original SARL policy to ensure the safety of the robot in the real indoor environment.

 ## Citation
-If you find our work useful in your research or if you use parts of this code, please consider citing our paper:
+If you find our work useful in your research, please consider citing our paper:
 ```
 @INPROCEEDINGS{8961764,
 author={K. {Li} and Y. {Xu} and J. {Wang} and M. Q. -. {Meng}},